395t/coding-assignment-week-3-nln-2/README.md

 We explored the Mish, GELU, and ELU papers and explored the CIFAR10, STL10, and Twitter POS tagging datasets.

-The repo is orgainzed as follows:
-- Notebook for Twitter-POS dataset: `./notebooks/Twitter_pos.ipynb`
-- Source code for Twitter-POS dataset: `./src/Twitter_pos.py` (run by the command `[TODO]`)
- - Dataset for Twitter-POS: `./src/twitter_pos/data/Tweets`

 ## Reference

 The CIFAR10 dataset references the following [blog](https://medium.com/@sergioalves94/deep-learning-in-pytorch-with-cifar-10-dataset-858b504a6b54).